IbtihalFerwana/IbtihalFerwana.github.io/_pages/about.md

 ### Some Non CS Interests:
 * Children education, specifically in underserved areas, or refugee camps
-* Children learning development, from cognitive and language perspectives
+* Children learning development, cognitive and language perspectives
+* Solving brain teasers and challenges